here are a few of our favourites

 St Ives isn't just about the beaches though.
 Art is important here, to the extent that Tate has both Tate St Ives and Barbara Hepworth's studio.
 The light attracted artists, and the train made it easy for them to get here.
 Names such as Ben Nicholson and Mark Rothko are associated with the town along with potter Bernard Leach and local artists Terry Frost, Peter Lanyon, Alfred Wallis and many others.

-Spend a day wondering through the tiny streets with names such as my favourite, Salubrious Place.
+Spend a day wandering through the tiny streets with names such as a favourite of ours, Salubrious Place.
 Just watch out for the seagulls – they're brave here!

-Such choice.
+Such choice!
 The sub-tropical beauty of Tresco, the wild remote Bryher, St Agnes, St Marys, St Martins and the smaller uninhabited islands.
 A trip to the Isles of Scilly, whether for a day, or longer will stay with you as a happy memory.
-Fly to the Scillies from Lands End Airport and take the ferry back to Penzance.
-You can go both ways on either mode of transport, but this is the best combination for sightseeing and a smooth ride.
+Fly to the Scillies from Lands End Airport, take the helicopter from the outskirts of Penzance or enjoy the ferry from Penzance.
+Take the option to travel by air and return by sea to make the most of the sightseeing.

 Easily missed, but worth looking for.
 The little hamlet of Zennor is far enough inland from the dramatic cliffs to enjoy a degree of shelter.
 There are just a few houses, a good pub, The Tinner's Arms, and St Senara's Church where the legend of the Zennor Mermaid was inspired by the 15th century carved mermaid pew end.